oss-tsukuba/gfarm/doc/encfs.en.md

        New Encfs Password: *enter password*
        Verify Encfs Password: *enter password again*

-Encrypted files are stored in /tmp/gfarm/.crypt.
+This example creates an encrypted file system in .crypt directory in the Gfarm file system, and mounts it at /tmp/crypt.
+Encrypted files are stored in .crypt directory.
+You can use your favorite directories for each.

 3. Umount the encrypted file system